 Are your winter and summer energy bills going through the roof?
 Maybe it’s time to upgrade to solar panels.

 But are solar panels worth it?
 That all depends on how long you plan to stay in your home.
-The average cost to install solar panels in the United States is $12,000 with the federal tax incentives included.
-Stay in your house long enough, and the savings alone will offset that expense.
-Let’s look at four ways to finance that:
+The average cost to install solar panels in the United States is $17,000 to $24,000 with the federal tax incentives included.
+Stay in your house long enough, and the savings alone likely will offset that expense.
+Along the way, you can also take advantage of additional incentives and rebates that will help maximize an investment in solar power.
+(And come in handy when deciding how to pay for it all.)

 How to pay for it